 On the whole, I am very impressed with Loving Landscapes.
 It’s a very good resource for landscape photographers who are relatively new to the workflow and post-production side of the craft, and there is so much great content that even those who have been at it for awhile will undoubtedly learn something new.
 Todd and Sarah write in a very straightforward and easy-to-understand way, throwing plenty of their personality and great kiwi humour in to keep things light-hearted.
 Their work and reputation speak for themselves, and we are very lucky to have them share their wealth of knowledge.
 There are few photographers of their calibre that are willing to share their post-processing techniques so freely.
 I can’t recommend this book highly enough.
 No matter where your landscape photography is at, I’m convinced that your work will benefit from Loving Landscapes.

-It’s available for $29.99, or you can grab both of these Landscape Photography ebooks as a package deal and save $20.
-Hit the banner below to read more:
+It’s available for $19, or you can grab both of these Landscape Photography ebooks as a package deal and save.
+Hit the banner below to learn more and grab the ebook:

 THANKS FOR READING!

 I love sharing my travel photos and stories here as well as teaching you how you can improve yours!
 Why don't you join me?